mainawycliffe/ng-async-pipe-error-handling/README.md

 # Angular Async Pipe – How to Handle Errors

-This repo is for an accompanying post that can be found here.
+This repo is for an accompanying post that can be found here <https://theinfogrid.com/tech/developers/angular/angular-async-pipe-handle-errors/>.

 ## To run this demo